JoyeBright/DBLab/Keyhan Mohammadi - 94012269018.md

 ## Quest: Get the number of decades the films table covers.
 Alias the result as number_of_decades.
 The top half of your fraction should be enclosed in parentheses.
 category: count, distinct, arithmetic, alias (as)</br>
 query: select count(distinct (release_year / 10)) as number_of_decades from films

+## Quest: Get the names of people from the people table, sorted alphabetically.
+category: order by, selecting single column</br>
+query: select name from people order by name

+## Quest: Get the names of people, sorted by birth date.
+category: selecting single column, order by</br>
+query: select name from people order by birthdate

+## Quest: Get the birth date and name for every person, in order of when they were born.
+category: selecting multiple columns, order by</br>
+query: select birthdate, name from people order by birthdate

+## Quest: Get the title of films released in 2000 or 2012, in the order they were released
+category: selecting single column, where in, filtering results, order by</br>
+query: select title from films where release_year in (2000, 2012) order by release_year

+## Quest: Get all details for all films except those released in 2015 and order them by duration.
+category: selecting multiple columns, filtering columns, order by</br>
+query: select * from films where release_year != 2015 order by duration

+## Quest: Get the title and gross earnings for movies which begin with the letter 'M' and order the results alphabetically.
+category: selecting multiple columns, like and not like, order by</br>
+query: select title, gross from films where title like 'M%' order by title

+## Quest: Get the IMDB score and film ID for every film from the reviews table, sorted from highest to lowest score.
+category: selecting multiple columns, order by (desc)</br>
+query: select imdb_score, film_id from reviews from reviews order by imdb_score desc</br>
+note : i used distinct function to detect if there is any non unique film_id in reviews meaning multiple reviews on same film so if it had became true then there would be a need to use foreign key with multiple select queries between films table and reviews table but i understood there is no need to do this here.

+## Quest: Get the title and duration for every film, in order of longest duration to shortest.
+category: selecting multiple columns, order by (desc)</br>
+query: select title, duration form films order by duration desc

+## Quest: Get the birth date and name of people in the people table, in order of when they were born and alphabetically by name.
+category: selecting multiple columns, order by (multiple)</br>
+query: select birthdate and name from people order by birthdate, name

+## Quest: Get certifications, release years, and titles of films ordered by certification (alphabetically) and release year.
+category: selecting multiple columns, order by (multiple)</br>
+query: select certification, release_year, title from films order by certification, release_year

+## Quest: Get the release year and count of films released in each year.
+category: count, selecting multiple columns, group by</br>
+query: select release_year, count(*) films group by release_year

+## Quest: Get the release year and average duration of all films, grouped by release year.
+category: aggregate functions, selecting semi multiple columns, group by</br>
+query: select release_year, avg(duration) from films group by release_year

+## Quest: Get the release year and largest budget for all films, grouped by release year.
+category: selecting semi multiple columns, group by, aggregate functions</br>
+query: select release_year, max(budget) from films group by release_year

+## Quest: Get the language and total gross amount films in each language made.
+category: selecting semi multiple columns, group by, aggregate functions</br>
+query: select language, sum(gross) from films group by language

+## Quest: Get the release year, country, and highest budget spent making a film for each year, for each country.
+Sort your results by release year and country.
+category: selecting multiple columns, aggregate function, group by (multiple), order by (multiple)</br>
+query: select release_year, country, max(budget) from films group by release_year, country order by release_year, country
+ |
+ |
+\ /
+ .
+## Quest: In how many different years were more than 200 movies released?
+(Having)
+category: selecting multiple columns, aggregate function, group by (multiple), order by (multiple), having</br>
+query: select release_year, country, max(budget) from films group by release_year, country having (count(*) > 150) order by release_year, country

+## Quest: Get the country, average budget, and average gross take of countries that have made more than 10 films.
+Order the result by country name, and limit the number of results displayed to 5.
+You should alias the averages as avg_budget and avg_gross respectively.
+category: selecting semi multiple columns, aggregate functions, group by, having, order by, count, limit, alias (as)</br>
+query: select country, avg(budget) as avg_budget, avg(gross) as avg_gross from films group by country having (count(*) > 10) order by country limit 5